axcheron/axcheron.github.io/_pages/pocorgtfo.md

 ---
 {% include toc title="PoC or GTFO" icon="fa-link" %}

-I'm here to share this great magazine so please, read it, share it and enjoy it !

 "First they ignore you, then they threaten to sue you, then they deny the vulnerability, then you p0wn them" -- with apologies to Mahatma Gandhi

 >**Legal Note:** Please make an extra copy of this scientific journal, by laserjet or by typewriter самиздат, and give it away.
 Give it to a friend, leave it in the magazine rack at the doctor’s office, or hide it inside a good technical book at your local library.